Ivone Kirkpatrick: Retirement and death

 After retiring from the Foreign Office in February 1957 Kirkpatrick served for five years as chairman of the Independent Television Authority.
 In addition to his memoirs he wrote Mussolini: Study of a Demagogue (published posthumously in 1964).
 He was appointed Companion of the Order of St Michael and St George (CMG) in 1939, Knight Commander (KCMG) in 1948, Knight Commander of the Order of the Bath (KCB) in 1951, Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1953, and Knight Grand Cross of the Order of the Bath (GCB) in 1956.
-He died at his home, Donacomper, Celbridge, co.
-Kildare, Ireland, on 25 May 1964.
+He died at his home, Donacomper, Celbridge, County Kildare, Ireland, on 25 May 1964.
 He was survived by his wife and two children.